How it works

 Three modes of analysis.

-The same primitives, asked three different questions.
+The same model, asked three different questions.

 Snapshot